aaronbloomfield/pdr/tutorials/01-intro-unix/vb-image-details.md

 ### Introduction to Cybersecurity configuration

 These are not included in this repo, but can be found [in the aaronbloomfield/ics repo](https://github.com/aaronbloomfield/ics/blob/master/docs/vb-image-details.md#introduction-to-cybersecurity-configuration).
-These instructiosn were last updated in August 2019.
+These instructions were last updated in August 2019.

 ### Service Learning Practicum configuration section